mecavana/Workout/README.md

 Navigate back to the main `Workout` directory and run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+## Database

+This application uses a PostgreSQL database called `Workout`.
+Navigate to the `database` directory to view the schema.

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

 To get more help on the Python Flask package check out the [Flask web development](https://flask.palletsprojects.com/en/2.1.x/) page.

+To get more help on PostgreSQL check out the [Postgres](https://www.postgresql.org/) page.